 Leaders of research groups can apply for grants for research costs, in exceptional cases also for apparatus, and for research assistants.
-Research assistants are understood to be undergraduate students who during the summer months or in addition to their studies participate in a research project and gain research experience relevant for their studies.

 The research grant is normally about 20 000 € per year.